collapsed-stacks/startups/questions/11063/where-do-i-find-potential-customers-to-talk-about-my-idea.md

 - tagged: `prototyping`
 - score: 1

-<p>I have an idea of a website the client submits his website url and pays $5.
+I have an idea of a website the client submits his website url and pays $5.
 4 quality assurance engineers review his website and provide 13 tips each reviewer to improve the site.
 In total the person gets 52 quality assurance tips for $5.
 I want to talk to customers about the idea and make sure people are going to pay for this service.
-Where can I find the clients?</p>
+Where can I find the clients?

-<p>Thanks.</p>
+Thanks.

 ## Answer 11074